Hemingray-42 Glass Insulator Value & Identification Guide

 History of the Hemingray-42 Insulator

-In general, it's easy to identify a Hemingray-42 insulator.
-The glass is embossed with the name and style number; both are clearly printed on the insulator.
+Lucky for collectors, it's easy to identify a Hemingray-42 insulator.
+The glass is embossed with the name and style number.
+Both are clearly printed on the insulator.
 There may be other markings, including numbers, dashes, and dots.

 Dates for Hemingray-42 Insulators

 The numbers and other markings on an insulator can help you establish a manufacture date for it.
 After 1933, the company began to include these marks to indicate the production date.
-Insulators.info reports that you may see the following Hemingray glass marks:
+You may see the following Hemingray glass marks:

 • O - A capital O, sometimes mistaken for a zero, stands for Owens, Illinois, where the insulator was made.
 This mark was used in 1933 and appeared under the name on the front of the insulator.